offeex/fabric-example-mod-kotlin/README.md

 # Fabric Example Mod - Kotlin
 ![Gradle build](https://github.com/natanfudge/fabric-example-mod-kotlin/workflows/Gradle%20build/badge.svg)

+> Snapshots are not supported.
+Choose your minecraft version via git branch

 ## Setup

 0. Create a new mod repository by pressing the "Use this template" button and clone the created repository.